A Distant Mirror

 A Distant Mirror: The Calamitous 14th Century is a narrative history book by the American historian Barbara Tuchman, first published by Alfred A. Knopf in 1978.

 It won a 1980 U.S. National Book Award in History.

-The main title, A Distant Mirror, conveys Tuchman's thesis that the death and suffering of the 14th century reflect those of the 20th century, particularly the horrors of World War I.
+The main title, A Distant Mirror, conveys Tuchman's thesis that the death and suffering of the 14th century reflect those of the 20th century, particularly the horrors of World War I and the ominous prospect of nuclear war threatening her time.

 Summary

 The book's focus is the Crisis of the Late Middle Ages which caused widespread suffering in Europe in the 14th century.
 Drawing heavily on Froissart's Chronicles, Tuchman recounts the histories of the Hundred Years' War, the Black Plague, the Papal Schism, pillaging mercenaries, anti-Semitism, popular revolts including the Jacquerie in France, the liberation of Switzerland, the Battle of the Golden Spurs, and various peasant uprisings.
 She also discusses the advance of the Islamic Ottoman Empire into Europe until the disastrous Battle of Nicopolis.
 However, Tuchman's scope is not limited to political and religious events.
 She begins with a discussion of the Little Ice Age, a change in climate that reduced average temperatures in Europe well into the mid-19th century, and describes the lives of all social classes, including nobility, clergy, and peasantry.

 Much of the narrative is woven around the life of the French nobleman Enguerrand de Coucy.
 Tuchman chose him as a central figure partly because his life spanned much of the 14th century, from 1340 to 1397.
 A powerful French noble who married Isabella, eldest daughter of Edward III of England, Coucy's ties put him in the middle of events.